 Cut red tape: It is said that of every 15 app requests, only one is approved with budgetary support.
 Besides skill shortage and financial constraints, the long decision-making hierarchy also plays a role in discouraging or delaying app development.
 With low-code, departments can take app development decisions on their own, thus, avoiding the time wasted in the hierarchical red tape.

-Deliver great user experience: The low-code platforms come with built-in visual tools and templates to help citizen developers create aesthetically appealing apps that deliver great user experience.
+Deliver great user experience: The low-code platforms come with built-in visual tools and templates to help citizen developers create aesthetically appealing apps that deliver a great user experience.

 Citizen Developers: Massification ahead